OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

 .. important:: Currently the GraphQL Stroefront module requires the userid-basketname to be unique, so one user cannot have two
      baskets with the same name at a time.
-Other than in frontend, with GraphQL a customer can have multiple prepared baskets.
+But other than in frontend, with GraphQL, a customer can have multiple prepared baskets at the same time.